nickduran/llm-linguistic-alignment/README.md

 ## Overview

 ALIGN is a Python package designed to extract quantitative, reproducible metrics of linguistic alignment between speakers in conversational data.
 Linguistic alignment refers to the tendency of speakers to adopt similar linguistic patterns during conversation.
-This package provides tools to measure alignment at multiple linguistic levels:
+This package provides a complete pipeline from raw transcripts to detailed alignment metrics:

+**Phase 1: Transcript Preprocessing**
+- Text cleaning and normalization
+- Tokenization and lemmatization
+- Part-of-speech tagging with multiple options (NLTK, spaCy, Stanford)
+- Spell-checking (optional)

+**Phase 2: Alignment Analysis**
 - **Semantic alignment**: Using embedding models (BERT or FastText)
 - **Lexical alignment**: Based on repeated words and phrases
 - **Syntactic alignment**: Based on part-of-speech patterns
+- **Baseline generation**: Create surrogate conversation pairs to establish chance-level alignment

 The package is designed to be flexible and extensible, allowing researchers to analyze conversations with different methodologies and compare results across different conversation types.
-It also includes functionality to generate "surrogate" conversation pairs to establish baseline alignment levels that would occur by chance.

 ### Repository Structure